Zinovy Rozhestvensky: Battle of Tsushima

-During the battle, Rozhestvensky was wounded in the head by a shell fragment.
-The unconscious admiral was transferred to the destroyer Buinii and subsequently to the destroyer Bedovii.
-He was taken prisoner when the ship was later captured by the Imperial Japanese Navy.
+During the battle, Rozhestvensky was wounded at least twice.
+The first time not seriously but the second time suffered significant injuries to the head and legs.
+He then retreated with the other survivors from the conning tower to the lower fighting position before leaving to find somewhere to observe the battle from.
+He was later found sitting in the remains of the ship's right 6-inch turret where he remained for about an hour before losing consciousness.
+The unconscious admiral was transferred to the destroyer Buiny.
+Rozhestvensky regained consciousness but may have been slipping in and out of delirium.
+Later, with the Buiny suffering from engine damage and running low on coal, he was transferred to the destroyer Bedovy.
+He was taken prisoner when the Bedovy was later captured by the Sazanami of the Imperial Japanese Navy.
 After the signing of the Treaty of Portsmouth he returned to St Petersburg via the Trans-Siberian Railway.

 The victorious Admiral Tōgō would later visit him (while being treated for his injuries in a Japanese hospital), comforting him with kind words:

+With the end of the war Rozhestvensky left Japan on November 23 aboard the transport Yakut.
+This has been delayed by a bit over a week first by Rozhestvensky's insistence on taking a Russian ship but then by riots in Vladivostok and mutiny on the first ship he attempted to take.

 Aftermath

 In 1906, Rozhestvensky faced court-martial for the disaster, along with each of his surviving battleship commanders.
-Some faced prison and some the firing squad for either losing the battle or surrendering on the high seas.
+Some were sentenced to prison and some to firing squad for either losing the battle or surrendering on the high seas.
 The Tsar's court was fully aware that Admiral Nikolai Nebogatov had surrendered the Russian fleet, as Rozhestvensky had been wounded and unconscious for most of the battle, and was very reluctant to accept his statements of responsibility.
 Nonetheless, Rozhestvensky was adamant in his defense of his subordinate commanders and maintained total responsibility, pleading guilty to losing the battle.
 As was expected (and hoped) by the courts, the Tsar commuted the death-sentenced captains to short prison terms and pardons for the remaining officers.

 Later life

-Rozhestvensky lived out the last years of his life in St Petersburg as a recluse.
-He died of a heart attack in 1909 and was buried in the Alexander Nevsky Lavra.
+Rozhestvensky lived out the last years of his life quietly in St Petersburg.
+He died in the early hours of New Year's Day 1909 and was buried in the Alexander Nevsky Lavra.

+Personal life

+He married Olga Antipova which whom he had one daughter.
+He had a number of affairs including beginning around 1900 one with Capitalina Makarova the wife of admiral Stepan Makarov.